Ensath/LightSpirits/README.md

 Copyright (c) 2016 Noah Freed

 This program is available under the "zlib license".
-Please see COPYING.
+Please see the file COPYING.

+This program uses code from Will Usher's TwinklebearDev SDL 2.0 tutorial.
+Check it out at http://www.willusher.io/pages/sdl2/.

 Build information